 Several other museums dot the islands, including the absorbing Ehrensvärd-Museo, once the home of Augustin Ehrensvärd, who designed the fortress.
 Outside, Ehrensvärd’s elaborately martial tomb sits opposite Viaporin Telakka, a picturesque shipyard where sailmakers and other workers have been building ships since the 1750s.
 The dry dock holds up to two dozen boats; these days it's used for the maintenance of wooden vessels.

 Along the shore from here is another fish out of water.
 The Vesikko is the only WWII-era submarine remaining in Finland.
-It saw action against the Russians.
-It’s fascinating to climb inside and see how it all worked.
+It saw action against the Russians, and it’s fascinating to climb inside and see how it all worked.
 Needless to say, there’s not much room to move.

-Back on Iso Mustasaari is Sotamuseo Maneesi, which has a comprehensive overview of Finnish military hardware from bronze cannons to WWII artillery.
-Quite a contrast is the nearby Lelumuseo, a delightful private collection of hundreds of dolls and almost as many teddy bears, which has an on-site cafe.
+Back on Iso Mustasaari is Sotamuseo Maneesi, which has a comprehensive overview of Finnish military hardware, from bronze cannons to WWII artillery.
+Quite a contrast is the nearby Suomnelinna Toy Museum, a delightful private collection of hundreds of dolls and almost as many teddy bears, which has an on-site cafe.